 The mission of Mental Fitness is to build resilience in youth through evidence-based programs.

-We collaborate with national experts in medicine, nutrition and mental health to bring together (and create new) evidence-based programs that improve and measure the seven protective categories of mental fitness; community connections (school climate), social-emotional skills, media literacy, mindfulness, body image, stress-management and dietetics.
+We collaborate with national experts in medicine, nutrition and mental health to deliver evidence-based programs that improve and measure seven protective factors: mindfulness, body image, stress-management, social emotional skills, community connections and mentoring, best practices around prevention of mental health disorders and dietetics.

-For ten years, our arts-based initiatives have provided a safe, unique and interactive launching point for discussion of complex mental health issues that face kids from all communities and backgrounds.
-Our goal is to build the shared protective factors and enhance mental fitness in all youth.
-View our 2016 Annual Report, here.
+For 14 years, our initiatives have provided a safe, unique and interactive launching point for discussion of complex mental health issues that face kids from all communities and backgrounds.
+Our programs have shown to safely connect students and faculty to appropriate levels of treatment and have decreased shame and stigma surrounding mental illnesses.

 Since our inception in 2006 as NORMAL In Schools, based on PRETTY TO THE BONE rock musical, our array of programs have been presented in diverse, socio-economic communities; including middle schools, high schools, universities, medical, educational and arts festivals worldwide.
-In 2013 we changed our name and our focus to building overall health and resilience in youth.
-Since inception, our programs have been measured and rolled out in collaboration with scientific practitioners and researchers.
-A few publications are outlined below.
+In 2013 we changed our name and our focus to building overall health and resilience in youth through seven primary protective factors.

 - Our “How to Manage Serious Mental Illness and Eating Disorders” program was published in Eating Disorders: The Journal of Treatment and Prevention in 2017.

 - Our ThinkEatPlay program Director, Karen Sossin, and advisory board worked together on the following study: